Czech Republic in the Eurovision Song Contest 2017

-The Czech Republic participated in the Eurovision Song Contest 2017 with the song "My Turn" written by DWB and Kyler Niko.
+The Czech Republic was represented at the Eurovision Song Contest 2017 with the song "My Turn" written by DWB and Kyler Niko.
 The song was performed by Martina Bárta, who was internally selected by the Czech broadcaster Česká televize (ČT) to represent the nation at the 2017 contest in Kyiv, Ukraine.
 Bárta was announced as the Czech representative on 15 February 2017, while the song "My Turn" was presented to the public on 7 March 2017.

 Czech Republic was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2017.
 Performing during the show in position 14, "My Turn" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Czech Republic placed thirteenth out of the 18 participating countries in the semi-final with 83 points.